SylEleuth/gruvbox-plus-icon-pack/README.md

 1. Go to the [releases page](https://github.com/SylEleuth/gruvbox-plus-icon-pack/releases) and choose the zip file from the latest version.

 2. Download the icon pack from Your system's icon manager settings.
-For example in KDE, open Settings, Appearance/Icons and click "Get New Icons" where You can search for Gruvbox Plus.
+For example in KDE, open System Settings -> Colours & Themes -> Icons and click "Get New..." where You can search for Gruvbox Plus.

 3. Download latest package from [Pling](https://www.pling.com/p/1961046/) or [KDE Store](https://store.kde.org/p/1961046)

-4. If You want the latest icons You have to clone the whole repository (except few additional files it doesn't contain any extra folders and is/will be similar to official release package).
+4. If You want the latest icons You have to clone the whole repository:

     ``` git clone https://github.com/SylEleuth/gruvbox-plus-icon-pack.git ```